jubatus/website/source/idl_support.rst

 - IDL : Built-in IDL in repository

-All Clients are available
+All Clients Are Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We provide clients of all existing service in four languages mentioned above.
-Clients are available of from `this download page <https://github.com/jubatus/jubatus/downloads>`_
+Clients are available of from `this download page <https://github.com/jubatus/jubatus/downloads>`_ .
-All languages except C++ recommender clients and all Java clients are automatically generated clients from IDL.
+All clients except C++ recommender client and all Java clients are automatically generated clients from IDL.
 The remaining clients are generated from IDL and manually editted.